 Investigating the Role of Gender in Learning Outcomes

-Studies have attempted to understand the gender gap in school by examining student-teacher gender matching (Dee, 2007; Sansone, 2017).
+Previous studies (Dee, 2007; Sansone, 2017) have attempted to understand the gender gap in school by examining student-teacher gender matching.
 However, it is important to isolate the gender impacts and match impacts associated with achievement, as discussed in the sections below.

 Student Gender Gap

-Socially constructed and situation-dependent identities, such as gender, have pushed groups such as girls to be subject to stereotype threat, where negative genders norms associate being a girl with lower ability to perform in subjects such as math and other STEM subjects (McIntyre et al. 2005; Spencer et al., 1999).
-While the impact of this stereotype threat varies in different contexts and across different ages of psychological development (Flore & Wicherts, 2015), these biases and stereotypes continue to affect schooling experiences for girls worldwide (UNESCO, 2022).
+Socially constructed and situation-dependent identities, such as gender, have pushed groups such as girls to be subject to stereotype threat, where negative gender norms associate being a girl with lower ability to perform in subjects such as math and other STEM subjects (McIntyre et al. 2005; Spencer et al., 1999).
+Although the impact of this stereotype threat varies in different contexts and across different ages of psychological development (Flore & Wicherts, 2015), these biases and stereotypes continue to affect schooling experiences for girls worldwide (UNESCO, 2022).
 For example, although girls have slowly and increasingly outperformed boys in school, particularly secondary classrooms, female students “remain much less likely to major in quantitative, technical, and science-related fields” – furthering segregation by occupation and inequality of income by gender in the long term (Bettinger & Long, 2005, p.
 152).

 Additionally, gender differences impact boys in different ways.
-For example, research suggests that boys exhibit higher levels of externalizing behavior problems than girls, even through middle school (Castelao & Kroner-Herwig, 2014) – behavior that is strongly associated with lower school achievement (Kulkarni et al., 2020).
+For example, research suggests that boys exhibit higher levels of externalizing behavior problems than girls, even through middle school (Castelao & Kroner-Herwig, 2014) – behavior strongly associated with lower school achievement (Kulkarni et al., 2020).
 In addition, gender stereotype threat similarly affects boys, discouraging confidence and achievement when negative stereotypes are communicated (Hartley & Sutton, 2003).

 Teacher Gender Impact

 Given differences in experiences for students, teacher gender might matter for student cognitive and noncognitive outcomes, particularly in the way teachers affect student interest and self-efficacy (Sansone, 2017).
-Using teacher value-added measure as proxy of teacher quality, Aaronson et al. (2007) found that female teachers are associated with about 0.07 grade equivalents higher than male teachers and this difference derives from female students, especially from female students with similar demographics.
-Antecol et al. (2015) finds that having a female teacher lowers math scores for female students, though that may be due to students assigned female teachers with limited math background.
-These effects indicate while teacher gender matters, that characteristic becomes insignificant once behaviors and attitudes about ability and gender are taken into account (Sansone, 2017).
-So, we follow the theoretical framework set by Paredes (2014) in that teacher gender may affect students in a variety of ways: by acting as role models, reinforcing stereotype threats, and through teacher biases that are correlated with gender (Paredes, 2014; Lavy, 2008).
+Using a teacher value-added measure as proxy of teacher quality, Aaronson et al. (2007) found that female teachers are associated with student performance about 0.07 grade equivalents higher than male teachers and this difference derives from female students, especially from female students with similar demographics.
+Antecol et al. (2015) finds that having a female teacher lowers math scores for female students, although this impact may be due to students assigned female teachers with limited math background.
+These effects indicate that while teacher gender matters, that characteristic becomes insignificant once behaviors and attitudes about ability and gender are taken into account (Sansone, 2017).
+Based on these findings, we follow the theoretical framework set by Paredes (2014) that suggests teacher gender may affect students in a variety of ways: by acting as role models, reinforcing stereotype threats, and through teacher biases that are correlated with gender (Lavy, 2008; Paredes, 2014).

 Gender Match Effects

 Gender match effects literature is mixed.
-While studies find a significant positive relationship of having a female-identifying teacher for girls, especially in middle school (Gong et al., 2018; Lim and Meer, 2017; Xu and Li, 2018), other research has found different outcomes.
+Although some studies find a significant positive relationship of having a female-identifying teacher for girls, especially in middle school (Gong et al., 2018; Lim & Meer, 2017; Xu & Li, 2018), other research has found different outcomes.
 For example, Cho (2012) used a student fixed-effects model to estimate the effects of teacher-student gender matching using math and science data from 15 OECD countries and found that, in most countries, neither boys nor girls benefit from gender match.